ananthb/devhuman.net/content/posts/bifrost.md

 Application clients generate key pairs and start talking to API servers over mTLS.
 Servers store all the client UUIDs they see.
-The first time your server sees a UUID, that ID is still untrusted, so the client doesn't have access to sensitive APIs.
+The first time your server sees a UUID, that ID is still untrusted- so the client doesn't have access to sensitive APIs.
 Along comes a trusted operator who tells your server that UUID xyz belongs to partner foo.